Jardin botanique de Montréal

 Hôtel Le Roberval Mid-range

-A family address east of downtown, kitchenette suites and steady rates, Champ-de-Mars metro five minutes away.
+A family address on the edge of the Latin Quarter, with kitchenette suites and Champ-de-Mars metro five minutes away.

 Check availability